-This post discusses in detail things to do in Morro Bay, a unique beach town located along California’s Central Coast.
+This post discusses in detail the best things to do in Morro Bay, California.
+This is a unique beach town located along California’s Central Coast.

 It is not a secret.
 I am a big fan of California’s Central Coast.